mkthewlis/Milestone-Project-2/README.md

 - My mentor Seun Owonikoko
 - The supportive *Code Institute* community, including the tutor support team
 - My family and friends for their patience and honest critique throughout

+> Note: Please be aware that this website was made for educational purposes only and that I wrote the content when creating this project.
+The facts came from several sources online to add content, and although they were correct at the time of writing, they should not be followed without own research.